apache/openserverless-cli/README.md

 - a way to create a hierarchy of taskfiles
 - documentation for tasks powered by [docopt](http://docopt.org/)

-Note that to avoid an egg and chicken problem, `nuv` itself is built with his ancestor, `task`.
+Note that to avoid an egg and chicken problem, `ops` itself is built with his ancestor, `task`.

 - Build it with just `task build`.
 - Run tests with `task test`.